 Lietta possesses a 4 year degree as a Registered Nurse.
 During her nursing career, Lietta specialized in Obstetrics and Pediatrics, and further worked with the mentally and physically disabled.
 As an “empty nester” and a single parent, Lietta has a true empathy and understanding for all aspects of parenthood; the challenges, the trials and tribulations, the triumphs and rewards.

 Lietta is delighted to be part of such a great cause, and is dedicated to working alongside others equally committed to the mission of American SPCC in actualizing change.

-Rosey is a Rotary Foundation Ambassador of Good Will and as a certified Spiritual Director, she has a strong commitment to humanitarian service projects through Diversity as Gift, a non-profit in Portland, OR.
+Rosey is a Rotary Foundation Ambassador of Good Will.
+She has a strong commitment to humanitarian service projects through Diversity as Gift, a non-profit in Portland, OR.
 In Assisi, Italy, Rosey and her daughter participated in a writing workshop, Find Peace in Yourself for the World, which solidified her belief that we are to live according to our dreams and in service to the world.
 She believes that when possible, we are all called to bear witness and give a voice to the voiceless through word and action, easily aligning her personal vision with that of the American SPCC.

 Bridgette Henningsen graduated this year from Valley Catholic High School in Beaverton, Oregon.
 As our first intern, she has been instrumental in developing our social media programs which will help us reach out to more supporters and others that need our attention.
 She dedicates countless hours identifying links and research to the American SPCC website.
 Bridgette will also be the founder of our first university advocacy club at Linfield College in McMinnville, Oregon.